jakoblorz/noir-storage/README.md

 # zipstore
-Create a hassle-free small-scale file-server.
+Create a hassle-free small-scale http multipart file-server.
+Makes use of each cpu on the device (**cluster-mode**).

 ## Installation
 Currently, only Linux Distributions are supported, which support **systemd** (*tested in ubuntu 16.04*):